Marijuana Dispensaries in Brooklyn Park

 Where is it Legal to Consume Cannabis in Brooklyn Park?

-Recreational cannabis use is illegal in Brooklyn Park.
-Registered medical cannabis patients in the city are allowed to consume medical cannabis products on private properties.
+The city allows eligible individuals to consume medical cannabis products on private properties.
 Using cannabis in public locations is an offense.
-If you live in a rented home, it is recommended that you review your lease agreement or speak with your property manager to confirm that there are no restrictions on using medical cannabis on the premises.
+If you live in a rented home, it is recommended that you review your lease agreement or speak with your property manager to confirm that there are no restrictions on using cannabis on the premises.

 How to Buy Cannabis at a Brooklyn Park Dispensary